Fire bomb attack on table dance bar kills at least 26 in Mexico | DW | 28.08.2019

-Armed men opened fire with machine guns and threw petrol bombs inside a table dance bar in a major port city in the south of Mexico.
+Armed men opened fire with machine guns and threw petrol bombs inside a table dance bar in a major port city.
+President Lopez Obrador suggests collusion with authorities was a root cause.

 Local media reported men first opened fire with machine guns and then threw Molotov cocktails inside El Caballo Blanco (The White Horse) table dance bar when it was packed full of people.